ymeine/hashspace/doc/api/input/01-templating/04-statements/03-variables/desc.md

+This statement is an inline statement.

-The scope is associated to a container block, and the latter can be:
+The scope of the created reference is the container block in which the statement appears.
+This can be one of:

 * template blocks
 * html block elements
 * condition blocks: `{if}`, `{else if}` or `{else}`
 * `{foreach}` block

-`{let}` statements __MUST__ appear at the beginning of the blocks where they are used!
+`{let}` statements __MUST__ appear at the beginning of the blocks in which they are used!